3. What type of test and for what situation?

 Professionals who perform the tests will advise you on which kind of test is recommended for your situation.
 The chart hereunder (in French) provides indications on the testing strategy.

 PCR tests are the most reliable but only give a result within 24 hours as they require laboratory analysis.
 The sample is taken by a professional using a nasopharyngeal swab (cotton swab in the nose), an oropharyngeal swab (cotton swab in the throat) or a saliva swab (saliva sample).
-The saliva sample can be taken by the patient and then sent for analysis.
+The saliva sample can be taken by the patient and then sent for analysis, only in the case of pooling PCR tests (in the case of repetitive screening) or in the case of comfort screening.

 Antigenic or rapid tests have the benefit of providing a result within 15-20 minutes but are less accurate.
 They are recommended for broad screening in low-risk settings because they are easily accessible and do not require laboratory analysis.
 Sampling is carried out by a professional by means of a nasopharyngeal swab (cotton swab at the back of the nose) or an oropharyngeal swab (cotton swab in the throat).
 Antigenic tests with nasal sampling (cotton swab in the nostrils) will soon be available.